 [90.
 Deleted by No. 51 of 2004 s.
 115(3).]

-91. Minister may publish report
+91. Minister may publish inspector’s report

 The Minister may cause a report prepared for the purposes of this Act by any inspector to be published at such time and in such manner as the Minister thinks appropriate.

-92. Delegation of ministerial functions
+92. Delegation by Minister

 (1) The Minister may, either generally or as otherwise provided by the instrument of delegation, by instrument in writing delegate to any person any power or duty conferred or imposed on the Minister under this Act, other than this power of delegation.